Career Opportunities

 Are you ready to make a difference?
 Join our team!

 Healthy Families Healthy Futures offers a benefits package, caring work environment, and opportunities for on-going training and professional development.
-Wage will be dependent on a combination of education and experience.

 The Position:

-The Fetal Alcohol Spectrum Disorder (FASD) Mentor provides in-home, one-on-one mentorship to individuals who may be prenatally exposed to drugs and/or alcohol.
+The Fetal Alcohol Spectrum Disorder (FASD) Mentor provides in-home, one-on-one mentorship to individuals who may be prenatally exposed to alcohol.
 You will support the client to build and maintain a healthy lifestyle, including developing life and social skills, while supplying support, collaboration, and system navigation across multiple sectors.

 You will have a role in enhancing the capacity of the community to prevent Fetal Alcohol Spectrum Disorder through awareness and prevention activities.

-What you will do:
+What you’ll do:

 -